 What is the infant microbiome?

-Our body hosts millions of beneficial microbes, mostly bacteria, that work with the body to support overall health.
+Our body hosts trillions of beneficial microbes, mostly bacteria, that work with the body to support overall health.
 These microorganisms are called the “microbiome.”
-The microbiome is found on the skin, in the mouth, the urogenital tract and the gut.
+The microbiome is found on the skin, in the mouth, the urogenital tract, and the gut.

 So far, we have the best understanding of the gut microbiome [1].